Franz Grundheber: Life and career

 Grundheber made his debut at the Vienna State Opera on 11 December 1976 in the title role of Mozart's Le nozze di Figaro, and in 1983 performed as Mandryka in Arabella by Richard Strauss.
 In 1985, Grundheber appeared as Olivier in Capriccio at the Salzburg Festival.
-In 1986, he performed in Brussels for the first time the title role of Berg's Wozzeck, staged by Gerard Mortier.
-He portrayed Wozzeck again at the Vienna State Opera in 1986, alongside Hildegard Behrens as Marie, conducted by Claudio Abbado and directed by Claus Helmut Drese.
-His Wozzeck, alongside Waltraud Meier as Marie, in a production shown from 1993 to 1999 at the Théâtre du Châtelet in Paris and the Staatsoper Berlin, conducted by Daniel Barenboim and directed by Patrice Chéreau, was recorded as DVD in 1994.
-In 1999 he made his debut at the Metropolitan Opera as Rigoletto, followed by Wozzeck.
+The next year he first portrayed the title role of Berg's Wozzeck, staged by Gerard Mortier in Brussels.
+He then explored the role further at the Vienna State Opera the same year, alongside Hildegard Behrens as Marie, conducted by Claudio Abbado and directed by Claus Helmut Drese, in a production that was broadcast on television internationally.
+His Wozzeck, alongside Waltraud Meier as Marie, in a production shown from 1993 to 1999 at the Théâtre du Châtelet in Paris and the Staatsoper Berlin, conducted by Daniel Barenboim and directed by Patrice Chéreau, was recorded on DVD in 1994.

+In 1992, he made his debut with the Royal Opera House in London, acting as Barak in Die Frau ohne Schatten by R. Strauss, conducted by Bernard Haitink.
+Michael Kennedy described his performance in The Sunday Telegraph as "in a class of its own for security and firmness".
+Grundheber returned to London in 1997 to portray Verdi's Rigoletto, making his debut with the Metropolitan Opera in the same role in 1999, where it was followed by Wozzeck.
+He returned to London as Verdi's Simon Boccanegra in 2004 and for a new production of Rigoletto by David McVicar in 2007.

 Grundheber excelled in both German and Italian repertoire.
-His roles in German opera included Wagner's Holländer and Amfortas in Parsifal, the Strauss roles Jochanaan in Salome, Orest in Elektra, and Barak in Die Frau ohne Schatten, Hindemith's Cardillac, Borromeo in Pfitzner's Palestrina, and Dr. Schön in Alban Berg's Lulu.
+His roles in German opera included Wagner's Holländer and Amfortas in Parsifal, the Strauss roles of Jochanaan in Salome, Orest in Elektra, and Barak in Die Frau ohne Schatten, as well as the title role in Hindemith's Cardillac, Borromeo in Pfitzner's Palestrina, and Dr. Schön in Alban Berg's Lulu.
 He was able to perform as Jupiter in Die Liebe der Danae without transposition of the high notes.
-His Verdi characters included Simon Boccanegra, Rigoletto, Macbeth, Amonasro in Aida and Jago in Otello.
-As Rigoletto and Boccanegra, he used vocal brilliance, seamless legato phrases and compelling high notes to portray the emotional depths and despair of the characters.
+His Verdi characters included Boccanegra, Rigoletto, Macbeth, Amonasro in Aida and Jago in Otello.
+Stephan Mösch noted in his obituary for the FAZ that as Rigoletto and Boccanegra, he used vocal brilliance, seamless legato phrases and compelling high notes to portray the emotional depths and despair of the characters.